Timeline. Map. Go to today’s Bible reading (use your browser arrow to return): Ezekiel 43:18–46:24

 A New Day

 A new day is often a sign of hope.
-When we have been forgiven, freed from the prison of our sins, saved by God’s grace, and given a glorious future, it is a new day!
+If we’ve been forgiven, freed from the prison of our sins, saved by God’s grace, and given a glorious future, it’s a new day!

 How should we then live?
-That is not only the title of a book by the notable Christian philosopher, Francis Shaeffer; it is the question God answers for the exiles in today’s Bible reading.
+Not only is that the title of a book by Francis Shaeffer; it’s the question God answers for the exiles in today’s Bible reading.
 The answer is similar to what God expects of us today—he wants us to live differently.
 How?

-When the nations of Israel and Judah were in their land, they became evil and worshipped idols, more so than all the countries they displaced to claim their inheritance.
+When the nations of Israel and Judah were in their land, they became evil and worshipped idols.
+They did this more than all the countries they had displaced to claim their inheritance.
 God gave them hundreds of years to turn from their sins and change, but they kept getting worse and worse.
 Finally, God used Assyria and Babylon to remove them from their land.
-Now, it was just a place of charred rubble, and their temple was gone.
+Now, Jerusalem was just a place of charred rubble, and their temple was gone.

 Can they go back to their land and live as they did before?
 No!
-God will not allow it.
-They need to re-establish some good godly habits and do them with complete devotion.
+God won’t allow it.
+They need to re-establish godly habits and do them with complete devotion.

-One of the things God designed for construction in Ezekiel’s temple is an altar.
-It is a place where their worship will begin.
-As in the days of Moses, once again, animals will be sacrificed for the sins of the people, for dedication, for the fulfillment of vows, and as thankyou-offerings for God’s particular blessings.
+In today’s Bible reading, Ezekiel describes the altar in the new temple.
+It’s a place where their worship begins.
+As in the days of Moses, once again, animals will be sacrificed.
+This will be done for the sins of the people, dedication, fulfilling vows, and as thankyou-offerings for God’s particular blessings.

 Today, we can get forgiveness for sins, make requests, dedicate our lives or property, or give thanks at the figurative altar of prayer.
 We have direct access to God through his Son, Jesus Christ.
-Are we making beneficial use of that altar?
+Are we beneficially using that altar?

 Foreigners with their foreign gods and detestable practices lured Israel and Judah into sin.
-They would not be not allowed to go into God’s sanctuary unless they would become spiritually and physically circumcised.
+They may not go into God’s sanctuary unless they become spiritually and physically circumcised.
 Spiritual circumcision is the cutting away of the sins of our hearts (being spiritually converted).
 Physical circumcision is a sign of their identification with God’s people, the Jews.

 “The Levites who went far from me when Israel went astray and who wandered from me after their idols must bear the consequences of their sin.
 They may serve in my sanctuary, having charge of the gates of the temple and serving in it; they may slaughter the burnt offerings and sacrifices for the people and stand before the people and serve them.